UllrAI/HeadShots.fun/README.md

 - 🐦 Follow us on [Twitter/X](https://twitter.com/ullr_ai) for the latest news

 ## License
-This project is released under the [AGPL 3.0](./LICENSE.md).
-If the main contributors agree, we may switch to a more permissive license in future versions.
 Please ensure that the Powered link remains in the footer.
+And Then this project is now released under the [AGPL 3.0](./LICENSE.md).

+> If the main contributors agree, we may switch to a more permissive license in future versions.

 ---
 [HeadShots.fun](https://headshots.fun/?from=GitHub) - Fun & Pro for Every Occasion, Just Shoot!